 There is an alternating row (sometimes two) of lateral spots on the sides.
 These vary in size, but are never as big as the dorsal blotches.
 The belly is white with clusters of black checkers scattered randomly about the venter.
 Often there is a pink or peach wash to the general ventral coloration.
 There is a light V or Y marking at the back of the head, but this is sometimes replaced by a light spot.
 The snout is usually white.
 The scales are smooth and the anal plate is single.

 Mating takes place in spring or early summer.
 The female lays about 10 eggs in an area selected for its high humidity and warmth.
-Incubation lasts from 28 to 39 days.
-In the fall, the young milk snakes hatch from their eggs.
-They are 5 to 10 inches at hatching and have the most spectacular coloration they will ever have.
+Incubation lasts from 28 – 39 days.
+In the fall, the young eastern milk snakes hatch from their eggs.
+They are 5 – 10 inches at hatching and have the most spectacular coloration they will ever have.
 They are bright white or gray with rich pure red blotches.
-Milk snakes are usually apt to coil, strike and bite when captured, especially during cold weather.
+Eastern milk snakes are usually apt to coil, strike and bite when captured, especially during cold weather.
 They strike with a short, forced hiss and try to quickly slither away and under cover when they get the chance.
 Even after they are picked up, they may casually turn and chew on fingers or the arm of the person holding it.
 They also vibrate their tails and release musk.